“What is an AI agent?”

 Context is static knowledge that doesn’t change.
 Memory grows and evolves with each interaction.

-• Working memory: the current task
+- Working memory: the current task and active reasoning

 Think about a personal assistant.
 Context includes your company’s meeting policies.
 But memory knows you prefer morning meetings, decline calls after 6 PM, and want buffers between appointments.